 Let your nails soak like this for at least 10 minutes.
 You may have to wait for a while, but once the edges of your nail polish start to rise naturally, you know that the process is beginning to take effect.

 Then, remove the tin foil or take your hands out of the acetone bath.
 Use a cuticle pusher or similar tool to gently push the gel and your nail polish will immediately slip off.
-If not, you may need to soak for a while.
+If not, you may need to soak it for a while.

 There may be some nail polish remaining on the nails.
 Buffer any excess color with a nail file or buffer.